BIOS-IMASL/chesweet/README.md

  [ 140.
 130.  -60.  -60.  -60.]]
 ```

-You can see in these examples that depending on the datasets used (reduced or full) the obtained result can have little differences and be using the full version of the dataset you have additional information about the $\chi$ angles.
+You can see in these examples that depending on the datasets used (reduced or full) the obtained result can have little differences and be using the full version of the dataset you have additional information about the *Χ* angles.

 ## References